|View source on GitHub|

 To include Trainer in a TFX pipeline, configure your pipeline similar to https://github.com/tensorflow/tfx/blob/master/tfx/examples/chicago_taxi_pipeline/taxi_pipeline_simple.py#L104

 How to create a trainer callback function to be used by this Trainer executor: A model training can be executed by TFX by first creating a run_fn callback method that defines, trains an TF Model and saves it to the provided location, This becomes the basis of the Executor for GenericTrainer.
 This Executor will then execute the run_fn with correct parameters by resolving the input artifacts, output artifacts and execution properties.

 Uses a user-supplied run_fn to train a TensorFlow model locally.

 The Trainer Executor invokes a run_fn callback function provided by the user via the module_file parameter.
-In this function, user defines the model and train it, then save the model to the provided location.
+In this function, user defines the model and trains it, then saves the model and training related files (e.g, Tensorboard logs) to the provided locations.